 - Because many items in Spencer's collections are rare or unique, materials may only be used in the library.

-- The following items are allowed in the Reading Room or classrooms:
+- Items needed for research or class are allowed in the Reading Room and classrooms.

 - Notepads, notebooks, papers, and personal notes

-- Laptops or tablets without cases (laptops are available for checkout and use in the Reading Room)
+- Laptops or tablets without cases (laptops are available for use in the Reading Room)